top of page

 If you have a knocked-out, cracked, or damaged tooth, it's essential to seek treatment right away.
 Delaying treatment can cause the pain to escalate rapidly, and the emergency may become more severe.
 It's important to know that there's only a small window of time for a knocked-out tooth to be re-implanted, so time is of the essence.

-Our emergency dental services in Edmonton are designed to be as accessible as possible.
-We offer various services to address dental emergencies during regular office hours, including same-day emergency appointments.
+Our emergency dentists in Edmonton offer dental services designed to be accessible.
+We provide various services to address dental emergencies during regular office hours, including same-day emergency appointments.

-At Millcreek Dental Care, we believe that no one should have to live with dental pain.
-Book emergency dental services with one of our experienced dentists in Edmonton.
+At Millcreek Dental Care, we believe no one should have to live with dental pain—book emergency dental service with one of our experienced dentists in Edmonton.
 We're here to provide prompt and effective treatment to alleviate your pain and restore your smile.

 Knocked Out Tooth?